Jan-Arie van der Heijden

-Jan-Arie van der Heijden (born 3 March 1988) is a Dutch professional footballer who plays as a centre back, most recently for Eredivisie club Willem II.
+Jan-Arie van der Heijden (born 3 March 1988) is a Dutch former professional footballer who played as a centre-back.

 Club career

 Ajax

 Born in Leiden, Van der Heijden made his debut for Ajax in a league match against Roda JC on 4 November 2007 (4–2).
 Prior to playing for Ajax, he played for Schoonhoven.
 He has also attained a bachelor's degree in Sports and Economics.
 Although he only played two league games for Ajax he did play a full match against VfB Stuttgart and made a substitutes appearance against Italian champions Inter Milan.
 On his 20th birthday, 3 March 2008, Van der Heijden signed an improved contract that bound him to Ajax until 2013.

 In the 2008–09 season under manager Marco van Basten, Van der Heijden was injured until March 2009 due to a double knee-injury.
 During the season, he had a number of unfortunate setbacks that prolonged his recovery period.
 At the end of March he was about to resume full training with Jong Ajax, and he played a number of full matches with the reserve squad.
 On 10 May 2009, the last day of the Eredivisie season, Van der Heijden was on the substitute bench as Ajax played against Twente, although he did not come onto the pitch.